In all cultures, there are stories and proverbs about animals.

 Proverbs also teach qualities like courage, patience, generosity and kindness : the very qualities society’s would like to see developed in their citizens.

-Through the images and stories ― as a Golden Ratio of animal (un)wisdom taken from different cultures ― the QFWF storytelling programme Animal Wisdom develops educational materials.
+Through the images and stories ― as a Golden Ratio of animal (un)wisdom taken from different cultures ― the QfWf storytelling programme Animal Wisdom develops educational materials.
+The aim is to contribute to the art of living and an inclusive society by highlighting the (inter)cultural backgrounds of fables and cultural storytelling traditions.

-The wisdom that animals represent in stories, proverbs and art reveals both transcultural similarities as well as intercultural differences.
+The wisdom that animals represent in stories, proverbs and art reveals both transcultural similarities as well as cultural diversity.
+Fables represent therefore a unique mirror to explore intercultural differences.

 Animal pranks and the art of living

-Cleverness belongs to the fox in the European stories ‘Van den vos Reynaerde’ and to the spider Anansi in the Ghanaian and Caribbean storytelling traditions:
+Cleverness is taught by the fox in the European stories ‘Van den vos Reynaerde’ , whereas this quality belongs to the spider Anansi in the Ghanaian and Caribbean storytelling traditions:

 As Clever as a Fox.